Do you want to stay logged in?

 Step-By-Step Instructions

-- Hold the Mash - Cover the brew kettle and maintain the target mash temperature for the duration of the mash, typically 30–45 minutes.
+3. Steep the Malt - Cover the brew kettle and maintain the target temperature for 30–45 minutes.
 During this time, the malt contributes flavor, color, and mouthfeel to the wort.

 After the partial mash is complete, proceed directly to Step 1 of the Extract Brewing Tutorial, beginning with heating the wort and adding gluten-free extract as directed.